 for more than 28 days and where the care is intended to continue.
-It is a statutory duty for us at Cullompton Pre-School to inform the Local Authority via MASH where we are made aware of a child or young person who may be subject to private fostering arrangements
+It is a statutory duty for us to inform the Local Authority via MASH where we are made aware of a child or young person who may be subject to private fostering arrangements.